UserTesting's pipeline generation strategy workflow

 Bonus tip: Use champions to connect with the buying committee

-At the end of your first meeting with a Gem, you can ask them to connect you with other stakeholders at their new company.
-This will help you to expand your relationship-building efforts to key decision-makers.
+At the end of your first meeting with a Gem, ask them to introduce you to other stakeholders.
+This gets you in front of key decision-makers.

 UserGems sales multithreading playbook email template